yedivanseven/slangmod/README.md

 Make one yourself.
 From scratch.

-Of course, you cannot hope to compete with commercial products that take months and millions to train, but with a little bit of patience, you can actually get impressive results on consumer hardware.
+Of course, you cannot hope to compete with commercial products that take months and millions to train, but with a little patience, you can actually get impressive results on consumer hardware.
 Not any old laptop, mind you, but a state-of-the art gaming PC with a dedicated graphics card supported by [PyTorch](https://pytorch.org/) will do.